 Rarely, mosaic trisomy 18 may occur when the error in cell division occurs after fertilization.
 These babies have some cells with an extra chromosome 18 and others with the normal number.
 These babies usually have milder forms of trisomy 18.

 Babies with trisomy 18 have a unique group of characteristics and can be diagnosed by physical examination.
 To confirm the diagnosis, a small blood sample can be taken and the chromosomes can be analyzed to determine the presence of an extra chromosome 18.

-Chromosomal abnormalities can also be diagnosed before birth by analyzing cells in the amniotic fluid obtained by amniocentesis or from the placenta, obtained by chorionic villus sampling (CVS).
-The diagnosis of trisomy 18 can also be suggested by detailed fetal ultrasound; however, ultrasound is not 100% accurate, since not all abnormalities can be seen on ultrasound.
-In contrast, a chromosome analysis, whether performed on a blood sample, cells from the amniotic fluid, or placenta, is over 99.9% accurate.
+Chromosomal abnormalities can also be diagnosed before birth by analyzing cells in the amniotic fluid obtained by amniocentesis, from the placenta, obtained by chorionic villus sampling (CVS) or from the fetal blood obtained by cordocentesis.
+Screening for trisomy 18 is also available through first trimester screening (FTS), integrated prenatal screening (IPS) or by non-invasive prenatal testing (NIPT).
+The diagnosis of trisomy 18 can also be suggested by detailed fetal ultrasound; however, ultrasound is not 100% accurate, since not all abnormalities can be seen on ultrasound and the same abnormalities seen prenatally in trisomy 18 can also be seen in other conditions.
+In contrast, a chromosome analysis, whether performed on fetal/newborn blood sample, cells from the amniotic fluid, or placental sample, is over 99.9% accurate.